garrett-sutton/garrett-sutton.github.io/_drafts/bogus.md

 ## The day
 Describe how this day went.

-Our day started in the Bogus Parking lot (#4 I believe) TODO CHECK THIS.
+Our day started in the Bogus Parking lot (specifically #4 - Bitterroot & Buttercup).
 We slept in the car the night before and were nicely positioned to basically ski out from the car down to the ticket window.

 ## The skiing